 - 1. Have a B.A. degree, preferably in psychology or other related behavioral sciences.
 School Counseling students should have some first hand knowledge of the K-12 school system. - 2.
-For both options, a course in personality theory is required; in addition, a course in abnormal psychology is required for the CMHC option.
-A course in child development and documentation that you have taken the CBEST by the start of your first semester (www.cbest.nesinc.com), is required for the PPS School Counseling option.
-Students accepted into the School Counseling track will need to provide evidence of a valid Certificate of Clearance. - Applicants are encouraged to have acquired an undergraduate-level of understanding of human development, family/ educational systems, cognitive-behavioral applications, and client-centered therapy.
+For both options, a course in personality theory and an undergraduate or graduate level statistics course that includes analysis of variance is required; in addition, a course in abnormal psychology is required for CMHC option.
+A course in child development and documentation that you have taken the CBEST by the start of your first semester (www.cbest. nesinc.com), is required for the PPS School Counseling option.
+Students accepted into the School Counseling track will need to provide evidence of a valid Certificate of Clearance. - 3.
+Applicants are strongly encouraged to have acquired an undergraduate-level of understanding of human development, family/educational systems, cognitive-behavioral applications, and client-centered therapy.
 This introductory knowledge base may be acquired by enrolling in relevant coursework or by undertaking thoughtful reading on these topics. - 4.
 A 3.00 (B) grade point average.
 Applicants with an undergraduate GPA below 3.0 should include an explanation of any extenuating circumstances. - 5.
 Completion of counseling department application forms, in addition to those required by the University. - 6.
 A personal interview and group interview is required for applicants considered for final review.
 In these interviews, questions may involve personal disclosure deemed relevant by the faculty for determining the applicant's readiness for beginning training for a career in counseling.
-All disclosures are held in strict confidence, within the department.
+All disclosures are held in strict confidence.

-The Departmental Admissions Committee has found the following criteria meaningful for applicants:
+Departmental admissions committees have found the following criteria meaningful, or even indispensable for applicants: